AlexIIL/BC-Temp-releases/README.md

 #### Files

-All of buildcraft in one jar: buildcraft-7.2.0-pre12.jar
+All of buildcraft in one jar: buildcraft-7.2.0-pre12.jar NOTE THAT COMPAT IS NOT INCLUDED IN THE FULL JAR!

-Compatibility with other mods: buildcraft-7.2.0-pre12-compat1.jar
+Compatibility with other mods: buildcraft-7.2.0-pre12-compat.jar

 Each indervidual module: buildcraft-7.2.0-pre12-(module).jar